Paresh Rawal: Career

 Rawal with Akshay Kumar on the sets of the film OMG: Oh My God!

 In 2012, Rawal played the lead role in the movie OMG – Oh My God!.
 Akshay Kumar was seen supporting him, and both won rave reviews for their roles.

 He has also had a very successful acting career in Gujarati plays, the latest one being Dear Father.

-For television he has produced several Hindi soaps including Zee TV's Teen Bahuraaniyaan, Sahara One's Main Aisi Kyunn Hoon and Colors' Laagi Tujhse Lagan.
+For television, he has produced several Hindi soaps including Zee TV's Teen Bahuraaniyaan, Sahara One's Main Aisi Kyunn Hoon and Colors' Laagi Tujhse Lagan.

-His latest notable release is Rajkumar Hirani's Sanju with Ranbir Kapoor.
-He plays actor Sunil Dutt's role in the movie.
+His most notable release of 2018 was Rajkumar Hirani's Sanju with Ranbir Kapoor.
+He played actor Sunil Dutt's role in the movie.

-He is also reprising his role as Baburao Ganpatrao Apte in Hera Pheri 3 which was going to be released in 2024, but is 'on hold' as of May 2023.
+He was also reported to reprise his role as Baburao Ganpatrao Apte in Hera Pheri 3 which was going to be released in 2024, but was put 'on hold' in May 2024.

 On 10 September 2020 he was appointed the chief of the National School of Drama, by the President of India.

-In 2021, Rawal appeared in sports drama Toofaan, a film directed by Rakeysh Omprakash Mehra, alongside Farhan Akhtar, who is playing a national level boxer.
+In 2021, Rawal appeared in sports drama Toofaan, a film directed by Rakeysh Omprakash Mehra, alongside Farhan Akhtar, who essayed the role of a national level boxer.
 The film was streamed worldwide on 16 July 2021 on Amazon Prime Video.

+In 2025, he appeared in the horror films Nikita Roy and Thamma.
+In the same year, he also appeared in the films Ajey: The Untold Story of a Yogi and The Taj Story, both of which generated much controversy due to the subject matter of the films.

-His other upcoming films are Bhooth Bangla, Welcome To The Jungle and Hera Pheri 3.
+His upcoming films are Tera Yaar Hoon Main, Bhagam Bhag 2 and Hera Pheri 3.